 CONSENT AND AMENDMENT AGREEMENT

-This CONSENT AND AMENDMENT AGREEMENT (this “Amendment”) is entered into by and among Enron North America Corp. (“ENA”), Enron Power Marketing, Inc. (“EPMI”), Constellation Energy Source, Inc. (“CES”) and Constellation Power Source, Inc. (“CPS”) (CES and CPS are collectively referred to as “Counterparty”) effective as of January 1____________________, 2000.
+This CONSENT AND AMENDMENT AGREEMENT (this “Amendment”) is entered into by and among Enron North America Corp. (“ENA”), Enron Power Marketing, Inc. (“EPMI”), Constellation Energy Source, Inc. (“CES”) and Constellation Power Source, Inc. (“CPS”) (CES and CPS are collectively referred to as “Counterparty”) effective as of January 1, 2000 (the “Effective Date”).

 WHEREAS, ENA and ___ have entered into that certain Master Trading Agreement (the “Trading Master”) dated _____, as amended from time-to-time, and ENA and CES have entered into that certain Firm Purchase/Sale Agreement (the Gas Master”) dated as of February 1, 1995, and EPMI and Counterparty have entered into that certain Master Power Purchase and Sale Agreement (the “Power Master”) dated as of February 20, 2001.
 The Trading Master, the Gas Master and the Power Master are hereinafter referred to collectively as the “Governing Agreements;”

-WHEREAS, Counterparty has entered into, and expects to enter into in the future, transactions from time to time using the EnronOnline trading system (“EOL”), each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”);
+WHEREAS, Counterparty has entered into, and expects to enter into in the future, in physically settled and financially settled, natural gas and power transactions from time to time using the EnronOnline trading system (“EOL”), each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”); and

-WHEREAS, certain EOL Transactions may be financially settled weather related Swaps, Options or Swaptions Transactions (all as defined in the Trading Master) (collectively ‘Weather Transactions”); and

 WHEREAS, ENA, EPMI and Counterparty now desire to amend the Governing Agreements to provide that it is not necessary to confirm the EOL Transactions in writing and in certain other respects: